TGOlson/surfline/README.md

 **`fetchTaxonomy`**

 Taxonomies are used by Surfline to represent location entities (eg. countries, cities, surf spots, etc).
-Each taxonomy also has a subtype which can be one of: `spot`, `subregion`, `region` or `geoname` (each type having mostly similar properties, with some differences).
+Each taxonomy also has a subtype which can be one of: `spot`, `subregion`, `region` or `geoname`.

 Taxonomies can fetched using `fetchTaxonomy`.
 For initial exploration `fetchEarthTaxonomy` can also be used as a convenient starting point.